Legislative districts of Davao Occidental

 The legislative districts of Davao Occidental are the representations of the province of Davao Occidental in the Congress of the Philippines.
 The province is currently represented in the lower house of the Congress through its lone congressional district.

 History

 Prior to gaining separate representation, areas now under the jurisdiction of Davao Occidental were represented under the Department of Mindanao and Sulu (1917–1935), Davao Province (1935–1967), Region XI (1978–1984) and Davao del Sur (1967–1972; 1984–2016).

-The passage of Republic Act No. 10360 and its subsequent ratification by plebiscite in 2013 separated from Davao del Sur's second district five municipalities to create the province of Davao Occidental.
+The passage of Republic Act No. 10360 and its subsequent ratification by plebiscite on October 28, 2013 separated from Davao del Sur's second district five municipalities to create the province of Davao Occidental.
 Per Section 7 of R.A.
 10360, the new province was to comprise a single congressional district; voters began to elect the new province's separate representative beginning in 2016.